AlysonNumberFIVE/MerkekTree/README.md

 # MerkelTree
 Also, I realized too late that I spelt it Merkel instead of Merkle :'(

+## IMPORTANT: There's an accompanying domcument `Merkle Tree Design Document.pdf`.
+This is a supporting document for the code in this repo as is meant to be read as a companion to this code.

 ## API reference
 This is a repository for a Merket Tree implementation project.
 The following operations are implemented: